-As engineers are asked to fit more functionality into tighter spaces, they are learning new methods to succeed despite increasingly complicated micro mold design challenges.
+As engineers are asked to fit more functionality into tighter spaces, they are learning new methods to succeed despite increasingly complicated high volume micro mold design challenges.
 They are shaping the future of product design, without a doubt, but inexperience in this microscopic space has created an alarming trend.
 Luckily, addressing this knowledge gap early cane stave off massive delays in the manufacturing process and unnecessary product design alterations.

 At Accumold we often notice a lack of consideration for gate and ejector pin locations in the industry.
 As surprising as it sounds, this Achilles Heel of the process can weaken strong manufacturing processes.
 As engineers cross over from micro machining or even larger molding, it’s best to ensure your team doesn’t overlook this major issue.

 Gate and ejector pin location is a big deal.
 While this may not greatly impact the design of a small injection molded part the size of a golf ball, consider the surface area committed to an ejector pin when the entire part is 800 x 360 x 380 microns.
 Luckily, there is an easy fix.